-This page serves as a resource for the Arkansas CPA requirements and is current as of May 2021.
+This page serves as a resource for the Arkansas CPA and CPE requirements.
 Be sure to consult the Arkansas State Board of Accountancy CPA requirements for the most current information, as the state board will ultimately license you.

 Arkansas CPA requirements

 Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
 In order to be eligible to become a CPA in the state of Arkansas, you need to meet certain education and experience requirements.
 Below, we've highlighted the Arkansas CPA requirements for taking the CPA Exam and acquiring licensure.

 In order to sit for the CPA Exam in the state of Arkansas, you must meet the following requirements: